Keys in the Clouds: Auditable Multi-device Access to Cryptographic Credentials: Background

 \subsection{Intel SGX}

-One recent instantiation of a TEE is Intel Software Guard Extensions (SGX)~\cite{intel-sgx}.
+Intel Software Guard Extensions (SGX)~\cite{intel-sgx} is one recent instantiation of a TEE.
 SGX is a set of CPU extensions that allow applications to define one or more \emph{enclaves} that are protected from all other software on the platform, including the operating system (OS) and hypervisor.
 Data within an enclave can only be accessed from code running within the enclave.
-Whenever enclave memory leaves the boundary of the CPU package (e.g.\ is written to DRAM), it is automatically encrypted by the SGX memory encryption engine (MEE)~\cite{Gueron2016}.
-This protects the confidentiality and integrity of the enclave's data, even against an adversary who has access to the platform hardware.
+The CPU automatically encrypts enclave memory before it leaves the boundary of the CPU package (e.g.\ is written to DRAM)~\cite{Gueron2016}.
+This protects the confidentiality and integrity of the enclave's data, even against an adversary with access to the platform hardware.
 An untrusted application can invoke functions within an enclave through pre-defined \texttt{ECALLs}.
 Enclaves can call functions from the untrusted application via \texttt{OCALLs}.

-When an enclave needs to persist data, the data can be \textit{sealed} to the enclave~\cite{intel-sgx}.
-This means that the data is encrypted using a CPU-protected key, called a \textit{sealing key} that is only available to that specific enclave.
-The sealed data can be safely stored outside the enclave.
+When an enclave needs to persist data, it can encrypt the data using a CPU-protected key, called a \textit{sealing key} exclusively available to that specific enclave.
+This \emph{sealed data} can be safely stored outside the enclave.
 SGX provides \textit{monotonic counters} to prevent roll-back attacks on sealed data.
 Finally, SGX provides \emph{remote attestation}, a process through which a remote relying party (the \emph{verifier}) can identify the precise code running inside an enclave (the \emph{prover}), and can establish a secure channel directly to the enclave.
 Since well-designed enclaves contain only the minimal amount of code necessary for their intended functionality, this code can be audited or otherwise analysed by the verifier (or a third-party of the verifier's choosing) in order to determine that the code is trustworthy.